 As you can see, there’s a lot to consider when resigning as a manager.
 It requires careful consideration of how it may affect your professional image and career trajectory.

-It's not always fair, but that's part of the deal of becoming a leader with more and more responsibility.
+It's not always fair, but that's part of the deal of becoming a senior leader with more and more responsibility.

 Staying isn't always the right choice, either

 Even if you're willing to "grin and bear it," or sticking with it because of some of the aforementioned concerns, that may not be a good choice, either.